CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 ## Overview

 Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-You can build rust web services with frameworks like [Iron](http://ironframework.io/)
+You can build Rust web services with frameworks like [Iron](http://ironframework.io/)

 ## Create an application